status-im/nim-chronos/README.md

 13. Added cheap synchronization primitives: `AsyncLock`, `AsyncEvent`, and `AsyncQueue[T]`.

+## Documentation
+You can find more documentation, notes and examples in [Wiki].

 ## Installation
 You can use Nim official package manager `nimble` to install `asyncdispatch2`.
 The most recent version of the library can be installed via: